Planning permission in the United Kingdom

 New houses under construction in Norfolk.
 Planning permission was required for such a development and would be granted by the local planning authority, subject to conditions.

-Planning permission in the United Kingdom is required in order to be allowed to build on land, or change the use of land or buildings.
+In the United Kingdom, England central planning permission is required in order to be allowed to build on land, or change the use of land or buildings.
 Within the UK the occupier of any land or building will need title to that land or building (i.e. "ownership"), but will also need "planning title" or planning permission.
 Planning title was granted for all pre-existing uses and buildings by the Town and Country Planning Act 1947, which came into effect on 1 July 1948.
 Since that date any new "development" has required planning permission.

 Development and permitted development

 "Development" as defined by law consists of any building, engineering or mining operation, or the making of a material change of use in any land or building.
 Certain types of operation such as routine maintenance of an existing building are specifically excluded from the definition of development.

 Specified categories of development are granted an automatic planning permission by law, and therefore do not require any application for planning permission.
 These categories are referred to as permitted development.

 In the case of any proposal there is therefore a two-stage test: "is the proposal development at all?" and, if the proposal is development, "is it permitted development?"
 Only if a development is not permitted development would an application for planning permission be required.
 An application for planning permission should be made to the local planning authority (LPA).